samsucik/prosodic-lid-globalphone-dissertation/papers.md

 Brief description of LPC, PLP, MFCC and other acoustic features.

 ### [Prosodic Features and Formant Modeling for an I-vector-based <abbr title="Language Recognition">LRE</abbr> System (Martinez et al., 2013)](papers/Martinez_et_al_2013.pdf)
+LID: For voiced frames, pitch contour and formant contours (all parametrised by Legendre polynomials), duration and energy are used as features for an i-Vector system.
+The system performs quite well on its own, and significantly improves an acoustic system (using SDCs) when fused together.

 ### [I-vector-based Prosodic System for <abbr title="Language Identification">LID</abbr> (Martinez et al., 2012)](papers/Martinez_et_al_2012.pdf)